xavierholt/cs292f/Kleptography.md

 In the above protocol, the only information that Alice sends over the network is _g_<sup>_a_</sup> mod _p_.
 How can she leak her secret _a_ to an accomplice?

-Assume  Alice and Eve  have agreed on a few extra numbers beforehand  (there are some extra requirements for _A_ and _B_ that we won't get into here):
+Assume Alice and Eve have agreed on a few parameters beforehand  (there are some extra requirements for _A_ and _B_ that we won't get into here):
+- A cryptographic hash function H.
 - Eve's public key _g_<sup>_x_</sup>.
 - An odd number _W_.
 - Some number _A_.